-At the age of 26, Jerwin is a seven-year pro.
+At the age of 26, Jerwin is an eight-year pro.
 The IBF junior bantamweight world champion, he won the title in September, 2016, and has made four successful title defenses.

 He is considered by most observers to be one of the Philippines’ top young talents, with the potential to become his homeland’s next major star.
 Jerwin was recently voted the “2017 Athlete of the Year” by the Philippine Sportswriters Association.